MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/enable-logging-windows-deployment-service.md

 ---
 title: Enable logging in WDS
-description: Explains how to modify the registry to enable tracing and logging in Windows Deployment Services.
-You can use the information to help troubleshoot issues that you may experience in Windows Deployment Services. ms.date: 09/08/2020
+description: Explains how to modify the registry to enable tracing and logging in WDS.
+You can use the information to help troubleshoot issues that you may experience in WDS. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan